 Beyond the societal impact of this evolution are some pretty important security implications.
 Away from the office, employees use untrusted devices that might not carry the latest updates.
 They might also be use less-secure wifi networks.

 This shift to remote work led to Microsoft EMEA chief security advisor Cyril Voisin to say recently that he expected more use of zero trust strategies.

-That's why assuming you’re operating in a zero trust world is the smartest strategy for businesses with sensitive apps.
+And that helps to explain why assuming you’re operating in a zero trust world is the smartest strategy for businesses with sensitive mobile apps.